-Digital ad spend is often a sizeable chunk of any marketing budget.
+Digital ad spend is often a sizable chunk of any marketing budget.
 This year, marketers are expected to allocate $97 billion for digital ads, including paid search, video, display ads and social media ads (with a heavy slant toward mobile), which is a 14% increase from 2017.
 The upswing in this marketing tactic makes sense.
 Despite ongoing debate over the effectiveness of digital ads, they remain a surefire way to meet consumers where they are: online, and usually by way of mobile devices.

 The rise of digital ad fraud

-Trifacta for combatting invalid ad traffic
+Trifacta for combatting invalid ad traffic with marketing analytics

-Trifacta for ad fraud detection
+Trifacta for ad fraud detection and marketing analytics

 Trifacta also aids in identifying data quality issues related to fraudulent clicks.
 With its visual interface, it’s easy to spot anomalies, such as spikes in traffic, that signal a bot may have been at work.
-Marketers can easily wade through data that is meaningful versus poor quality data that muddies analysis.
+Marketers can easily wade through data that is meaningful versus poor quality data that muddies marketing analytics insights.
 It’s also an opportunity to visually address fraud with media suppliers and save the organization millions in wasted marketing budget.

 Finally, to learn more about how other companies are leveraging Trifacta for marketing analytics, watch the video below on our customer Malwarebytes: